trevorwagner/trevorwagner.dev/_static/posts/design-overview-in-memory-generic-test-data-managment-in-javascript-using-lokijs.md

 <pre><code class="language-javascript">
 collection
    .chain()
-   .find({ field: ‘value' })   // <- Query parameters for a document we would like to match.
+   .find({ field: 'value' })   // <- Query parameters for a document we would like to match.
    .data({ removeMeta: true }) // <- LokiJS option to remove metadata from documents in ResultSet,
                                //    which essentially is an array of documents matching the query.
 </code></pre>